Optimal Portfolio Calculator

 How does the risk-free rate affect portfolio evaluation?

-Why is asset allocation more important than individual stock picking?
+Why is asset allocation more important than stock picking?

-What is 'excess return over risk-free' and why is it important?
+What is 'excess return over risk-free' and why does it matter?